Arc de Triomphe Tickets

 - The best time to visit Arc de Triomphe without the crowds is early in the mornings or before closing at night.
 While the best time of the year to visit without the crowds is from October to March.

 How to get to the Arc de Triomphe?

 The Arc de Triomphe, is located in the city center of Paris in Place Charles de Gaulle, 75008, Paris.

 Getting there by public transportation:

-By Metro/RER: Charles de Gaulle–Étoile is the closed metro station.
-You can get to it with line 1, 2 and 6 or the RER A line.
+By Metro/RER: Charles de Gaulle–Étoile is the closest metro station.
+You can get there with line 1, 2 and 6 or the RER A line.
 Other metro stops located close to the Arc de Triomphe are Kléber (line 6) and Georges V (line 1).

 By Bus: Lines 22, 30, 31, 52, 73 and 92 stop close to the Arc de Triomphe.

 Avoid crossing the streets to get to the center of the roundabout, where the Arc de Triomphe is located.
 Instead walk through the underground walkway.
 You can get to the pedestrian tunnel from the Avenue Champs-Elysées or Grande Armée.

 The Arc de Triomphe is open every day but opening hours are seasonal.

 - April 1 - September 30 (High Season): 10am - 11pm